keboola/connection-docs/transformations/sandbox/index.md

   - *Connect* (Snowflake only) --- Connect to the sandbox using a web SQL client.
   - *SSL* (Redshift only) --- Show secure connection information.
-  - *Drop Sandbox* --- Deletes the sandbox database (and all its tables).
+  - *Drop Sandbox* --- Delete the sandbox database (and all its tables).
   - *Extend Expiration* --- Postpone the sandbox expiration date for another period (for Jupyter and RStudio only, 5 days by default).
-Note that the extension may be unavailable in case system updates have to be applied.
-In that case an warning message will be shown:
+Note that the extension may be unavailable when system updates have to be applied.
+In that case a warning message will be shown:
   `Security Updates have to be applied to the sandbox environment and it needs to be restarted.
 Please save your work and recreate the sandbox to be able to extend it.`
   You can still use the sandbox to finish or save your work.
 This happens only when critical security issues are discovered in any system component used in the sandbox environment.
-While not predictable, this happens only few times in a year.
+While not predictable, this happens only a few times a year.

-In the same place you can also see the sandbox connection credentials.
+In the same place, you can also see the sandbox connection credentials.
 To copy & paste individual values, use the *copy icon*:

 {: .image-popup}